QC-at-Davis/QCC/src/Classical-Computation/Church-Turing-Thesis/Church-Turing-Thesis.md

 In the previous section, we looked at what exactly a Turing Machine (referred to as a "TM" henceforth) is and alluded to the __Church-Turing Thesis__ which states the following:

-> If any algorithm can be performed on *any* piece of hardware there is an equivalent algorithm for a Turing Machine which will perform the exact same task"
+> If any algorithm can be performed on *any* piece of hardware there is an equivalent algorithm for a Turing Machine which will perform the exact same task

 The acceptance of this thesis has the following effects:

 * Any problem that cannot be computed by a TM is not "computable" in the absolute sense
 * If a problem is believed to be computable, a TM capable of computing is possible

-With the feasibility of computation being well defined, computer scientists were also concerned with efficiency, that is, how long as well as how much memory would some problem need in order to be computed.
+With the feasibility of computation being well defined, computer scientists were also concerned with efficiency, that is, how long as well as how much memory would some problem need in order to be computed. <sup>1</sup>

 ## Complexity-Theoretic Church-Turing Thesis